 Of the built-in roles, only Owner and User Access Administrator are granted those actions.

 Core network options should be protected with locks.
 Accidental deletion of a gateway, site-to-site VPN would be disastrous to an Azure subscription.
 Azure doesn't allow you to delete a virtual network that is in use, but applying more restrictions is a helpful precaution.
-Policies are also crucial to the maintenance of appropriate controls.
-We recommend that you apply a CanNotDelete lock to polices that are in use.

 - Virtual Network: CanNotDelete